-While the majority of present-day card scams relate to more modern era cards that are easier to reproduce, there are most certainly counterfeit cards dating back to the Pre-War era. Â
+While most present-day card scams relate to more modern-era cards that are easier to reproduce, counterfeit cards dating back to the Pre-War era are most certainly present.

-We have covered the evaluation of old counterfeit cards before, yet this piece will focus on detecting some of the more common fakes from the infamous T206 White Borders set. Â
+We have previously discussed evaluating vintage counterfeit cards, yet this piece will focus on detecting some of the more common fakes from the infamous T206 White Borders set.

-As always if you come across a good fake or if you need any help in authenticating a T206 card, shoot us an email at help@allvintagecards.com
+As always, if you come across a good fake or if you need any help in authenticating a T206 card, shoot us an email at help@allvintagecards.com

 Which T206 Cards Have Been Counterfeited?

-An eBay lot of Cobb fakes -- these ones thankfully are sold as reprints.
+An eBay lot of Cobb fakes — these ones, thankfully, are sold as reprints.

 There have been several full T206 reproduction sets produced over the years (Dover and Galasso the most common), but most are of such low quality that all of the points we lay out below would be able to help you easily distinguish between the fake and the real card.